CymaBay Therapeutics Inc. (CBAY) Stock: What the Analysts are Saying

 CBAY) stock’s latest price update

-CymaBay Therapeutics Inc. (NASDAQ: CBAY)’s stock price has increased by 4.92 compared to its previous closing price of 9.14.
-Despite this, the company has seen a gain of 15.96% in its stock price over the last five trading days.
+CymaBay Therapeutics Inc. (NASDAQ: CBAY)’s stock price has decreased by -1.90 compared to its previous closing price of 8.96.
+Despite this, the company has seen a fall of -3.09% in its stock price over the last five trading days.

 CBAY’s Market Performance

-CymaBay Therapeutics Inc. (CBAY) has experienced a 15.96% rise in stock performance for the past week, with a 20.33% rise in the past month, and a 134.47% rise in the past quarter.
-The volatility ratio for the week is 8.86%, and the volatility levels for the past 30 days are at 6.56% for CBAY.
-The simple moving average for the last 20 days is 12.95% for CBAY stock, with a simple moving average of 108.95% for the last 200 days.
+CBAY’s stock has fallen by -3.09% in the past week, with a monthly rise of 9.60% and a quarterly rise of 97.97%.
+The volatility ratio for the week is 7.46% while the volatility levels for the last 30 days are 6.73% for CymaBay Therapeutics Inc. The simple moving average for the last 20 days is 1.20% for CBAY stock, with a simple moving average of 87.02% for the last 200 days.

 Analysts’ Opinion of CBAY